 The Direct Provision allowance, referred to as the daily expenses allowance under the Reception Conditions Regulations, is a payment made to protection applicants for personal and incidental expenses.
-The rate of the payment remained static for a number of years and was consistently the subject of criticism, including by the McMahon Working Group.
+The rate of the payment remained static until 2019 and was consistently the subject of criticism, including by the McMahon Working Group.
 The criticism stated that the weekly allowance was wholly inadequate to meet essential needs such as clothing including for school going children and it did not enable participation in social and community activities.
 The weekly allowance was also often used to supplement the food provided at Direct Provision centres.
-The Working Group recommended that the weekly allowance be increased for adults from €19.10 to €38.74 and increased from €9.60 to €29.80 for children.370 In 2021, protection applicants receive a weekly allowance of €38.80 per adult and €29.80 per child.
+The Working Group recommended that the weekly allowance be increased for adults from \in 19.10 to \in 38.74 and increased from \in 9.60 to \in 29.80 for children.434 In 2023, protection applicants received a weekly allowance of \in 38.80 per adult and \in 29.80 per child.
 A group of migrant advocacy organisations called for the daily expenses allowance to be increased during the pandemic.
 This request was refused.